The locally complexified-gentle algebras: The locally complexified-gentle algebras

 Proposition \ref{notgentle} (1) partially shows that, if we only consider modulated quivers, the definition of gentle vertex in $T(Q,\mathcal{M})/I$ includes all the possible local situations that can occur in a complexified-gentle algebra.
 The proposition also shows that we cannot ``glue'' an ordinarily gentle vertex and a specially gentle vertex (not a source or sink) next to each other to get a complexified-gentle algebra.
 Therefore, we propose the following conjecture.

 \begin{conj} A connected $\xr$-algebra is locally complexified-gentle if and only if it is locally complexified-gentle either of uniform type or of special type. \end{conj}

 If we consider which $\xr$-algebras become string algebras (see \cite{BR1987} for the definition of string algebras) after complexification, then locally each vertex may be associated with a larger ideal.
 In this situation, the modulated quivers in the above proposition may not be excluded.
-Thus, to define ``complexified-string algebras'' on modulated quivers is more complicated.
+Thus, defining ``complexified-string algebras'' by modulated quivers seems more complicated.

 \begin{exm} Let $T(Q,\mathcal{M})/I$ be an $\xr$-algebra given by the modulated quiver which is in case {\rm(2)} of the above proposition.
 And consider the ideal Then its complexified quiver presentation $\xc\Gamma/J$ is given by which is a string algebra. \end{exm}